 Symptoms of Gum Disease

-Gum disease, also known as periodontal disease, is a condition that affects the tissues surrounding and supporting your teeth.
-It’s important to know the symptoms of gum disease so that you can seek treatment before it progresses.
+Periodontal disease affects the tissues surrounding and supporting your teeth.
+It’s important to know the symptoms of Periodontal disease so that you can seek treatment before it progresses.

 The early stage of gum disease is called gingivitis.
 Symptoms include red, swollen gums that bleed easily when brushed or flossed.
 You may also notice bad breath or a bad taste in your mouth.